GeniteamGit/ReactJs-EventManagment/README.md

 This is an event management app created using React.js.
 It allows users to create, edit, and delete events.
 This app has two sides - an admin panel and a question panel.
+<br><br>The product is owned by Activ8 Games & developed by Geniteam as sole development partner.
+This product was used in
+Local & international conferences online at various levels.

 ### Admin Panel